Yrello/SeasUp/README.md

 ## Features
 * High level of prediction
 * Over than 10 attributes for better classification
-* Using XGBoost for more fast and accurate recognition and prediction SeasUp has no modular structure, it's a complete project which has only 2 scripts.
+* Using gradient boosting for more fast and accurate recognition and prediction SeasUp has no modular structure, it's a complete project which has only 2 scripts.
 First for training and second for prediction

 ## Tech